yairEO/tagify/README.md

 ## Single-Value

-Similar to native `<Select>` element, but allows typing free text as value.
+Similar to native `<Select>` element, but allows typing text as value.

 ## React